Page last updated Feb 13, 2022

 So, if z = 1.591, t = 3.991, and T = 13.4694 - 3.9913 = 9.4781, x = 1.591 * 3.991 * 3.991 / 9.4781 = 2.674 billion light years (so z0 = 2.674/3.991 = 0.670, and the expansion due to the light travel time is 2.375

 The italicized material above is a simplistic effort to visualize the situation.
 In the results below, certain things come directly out of the theoretical model, and do not require that interpretation.
-Namely: The current distance (the co-moving distance), the time it took the light to get here (the "look-back" time), and the age of the Universe at the time the light left the quasar are all directly calculated by iCosmos.
-However, the distance of the quasar at the time its light was emitted is calculated from the iCosmos numbers using the italicized equations, and even if "correct" (which is obviously a matter of some debate) would not be accepted by some other writers.
+Namely: The current distance (the co-moving distance), the time it took the light to get here (the "look-back" time), and the age of the Universe at the time the light left the quasar are all directly calculated by various programs that take into account the effects of relatisvitic speeds and the "shape" of the Universe.
+However, the distance of the quasar at the time its light was emitted is calculated using the numbers specified above for the average recessional velocity at this time, and the relative amount of mass compared to the "critical mass", which is a matter of considerable debate, and would not be accepted by some other writers.

 A 20th-magnitude quasar in Sculptor (RA 00 08 02.7, Dec -29 56 32)